3 tips for answering: "Where do you see yourself in five years?"

-First up, the interviewer isn’t interested in hearing about your plans to retire in the next five years; your ambitions to appear on X Factor; or even your hopes of spending life on a surf beach somewhere in Bali following a big Lotto win.
+First up, the interviewer isn’t interested in hearing about your plans to retire in the next five years; your ambitions to appear on Hong Kong television; or even your hopes of spending life on a surf beach somewhere in Bali following a big lottery win.

 The fact is, when you’re asked “Where do you see yourself in five years?” the interviewer is trying to gauge your long term commitment to the company.